CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 ### Connecting to Diag server:
-1. Make sure your Nvidia Jetson is connected to the same wifi network as the windows pc you want to run tuner on
+1. Make sure your Nvidia Jetson is connected to the same wifi network as the windows PC you want to run Tuner on
 2. Open a terminal on the Jetson and run `ifconfig`.
 3.	![ip](https://user-images.githubusercontent.com/51933047/63195155-e214d700-c03f-11e9-949a-33190ce20944.PNG)
-4. Find the ip listed under wlan0 and next to inet.
+4. Find the ip listed under wlan0 and next to inet.(**Note: depending on your connection setup the ip you want to use may be next to a different wlan#**).
 5. Enter your ip into Phoenix tuner.
 6. Click `Install Phoenix Library/Diagnostics`.
 7. Enter your user name and password when prompted.(To find your user name look at the text before the `@` in the terminal).
 	In this terminal the user is `ctre`.
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
-8. Tuner will then install and start the diag server on the Jetson.
+8. Tuner will then install and start the diagnostics server on the Jetson.
 9. The diagnostics server is now installed and running on your Jetson.
 #### Errata: The wireless Logitech F710 is currently not supported on the Nvidia Jetson Nano due to a driver issue.